qiuxintao101/cobra/docs/detail.rst

   Paths to the igv files for CNV analysis.

 Details
-  Path to a igv file for each sample.
-Following is an example:
+  Path to an igv file for each sample.
+The following is an example:

   .. code-block:: Bash